Nordstrom/xrpc/README.md

 # Admin routes

 xrpc comes with some built in admin routes.
-See also [Router.java](https://github.com/Nordstrom/xrpc/blob/master/src/main/java/com/nordstrom/xrpc/server/Router.java#L262-L270) and [AdminHandlers.java](https://github.com/Nordstrom/xrpc/blob/master/src/main/java/com/nordstrom/xrpc/server/AdminHandlers.java)
+See also [AdminHandlers.java](https://github.com/Nordstrom/xrpc/blob/master/src/main/java/com/nordstrom/xrpc/server/AdminHandlers.java).

+Admin routes are split into two groups: Informational routes, which may contain internally-sensitive info; and unsafe routes, which can update a running server, and should be exposed only to a subset of users.
+These can be enabled with the `admin_routes.enable_info` and `admin_routes.enable_unsafe` flags.

+Informational routes are enabled by default, while unsafe routes are disabled by default.

+Informational routes:
 * `/metrics` -> Returns the metrics reporters in JSON format
 * `/health` -> Expose a summary of downstream health checks
 * `/ping` -> Responds with a 200-OK status code and the text 'PONG'
 * `/ready` -> Exposes a Kubernetes or ELB specific healthcheck for liveliness

+Unsafe routes:
-* `/restart` -> Restart service (should be restricted to approved devs / tooling)
+* `/restart` -> Restart service
-* `/killkillkill` -> Shutdown service (should be restricted to approved devs / tooling)
+* `/killkillkill` -> Shutdown service
+* `/gc`: Request a garbage collection from the JVM

 # Contributing